-size of the insurgency, U.S. commanders say that insurgents probably number approximately 12,000-20,000.
+The Sunni Arab-led insurgency against U.S. and Iraqi forces has defied most U.S. expectations in intensity and duration.
+44Although they are hesitant to assess the size of the insurgency, U.S. commanders say that insurgents probably number approximately 12,000-20,000.
 Some Iraqi (intelligence) officials have publicly advanced higher estimates of about 40,000 active insurgents, helped by another 150,000 persons in supporting roles.
-CENTCOM Commander Gen. John Abizaid, commander of all U.S. forces in the Persian Gulf, East Africa, and Central Asia, said in testimony (Senate Armed Service Committee) on March 1, 2005, that the insurgency fielded about 3,500 fighters on January 30, 2005, election day.
-About 15,000 suspected insurgents are now in prison in Iraq, and the U.S. military announced in August 2005 that an extra 700 U.S. forces were sent to guard them.
+About 15,000 suspected insurgents are now in prison in Iraq.

-The insurgents, believed to be loosely coordinated at the regional although probably not national level, have failed to derail the political transition, but they are having some success in their attempt to cause international workers, diplomats, and U.S.-led coalition peacekeeping forces to leave and to paint the Iraqi government as ineffective.
-Targets have included not only U.S. forces and Iraqi officials and security forces but also Iraqi civilians working for U.S. authorities, foreign contractors, oil export and gasoline distribution facilities, and water, power, and other infrastructure facilities.
-At times recently, insurgent attacks have caused blackouts and water shutdowns in parts of Baghdad.
+The insurgents, believed to be loosely coordinated at the regional although probably not national level, have failed to derail the political transition.
+They mounted only about 35 attacks during the October 15, 2005, constitutional referendum, but they are having some success in their attempt to paint the Iraqi government as ineffective and beholden to the United States for its survival.
+Targets include not only U.S. forces and Iraqi officials and security forces but also Iraqi civilians working for U.S. authorities, foreign contractors, oil export and gasoline distribution facilities, and water, power, and other infrastructure facilities.
+Recently, insurgent attacks have caused blackouts and water shutdowns in parts of Baghdad.

 The bulk of the insurgents appear to be motivated by opposition to perceived U.S. rule in Iraq, but some insurgents might be motivated by the goal of establishing an Islamic state.
 Others want to bring Sunnis back into power, whether Baathist or not, or to at least carve out for Sunni Arabs a larger role in post-Saddam governance.
-The generally older and more well-funded former Baathists might be hoping to bring the party, and perhaps Saddam Hussein himself, back to power.
-The following major insurgent factions are composed mostly of Iraqis, although some foreign fighters might be participating in them:
+The generally older and more well-funded former Baathists might be hoping to bring the party, and perhaps Saddam Hussein, back to power.
+Increasingly, the violence is taking on a sectarian character, with bodies of groups of Sunni or Shiite civilians often found bound and gagged, dumped in rivers or fields, apparent victims of attack or retaliation.
+The following major insurgent factions are composed mostly of Iraqis: